 - next discuss the matter with the department chair.
 If the student is unsatisfied with the resolution at this level or if the complaint is about the department chair, the student should

-- discuss the matter with the Associate Dean for Academic Affairs and Administration, Dr. Dave Taylor, email@example.com
+- discuss the matter with the Assistant Vice President for Academic Operations, Dr. David Taylor, email@example.com

-Whenever possible, we try to resolve student concerns informally, but students may file written, formal complaints about faculty with the Associate Dean.
+Whenever possible, we try to resolve student concerns informally, but students may file written, formal complaints about faculty with the Assistant Vice President.
 Formal complaints require the student to prepare, sign, and submit a formal written appeal (including background of the problem and supporting documentation when applicable) to the Associate Dean.

-Students who are unsure how to proceed with any sort of concern or complaint are welcome to contact Associate Dean Taylor for advice.
+Students who are unsure how to proceed with any sort of concern or complaint are welcome to contact Assistant Vice President Taylor for advice.

-When a student files a formal written compliant, the Associate Dean for Academic Affairs and Administration follows steps outlined in the Faculty Handbook.
-The Associate Dean will provide the faculty member with a copy of the complaint and will investigate the matter.
-The Associate Dean will individually consult with the student, faculty member, and department chair or program director.
-The faculty member will be given adequate time and opportunity to provide the Associate Dean with a response to the student's complaints.
-The Associate Dean will rule on the issue in a timely fashion, and will provide a written copy of the decision to the student, faculty member, and chair or director.
+When a student files a formal written compliant, the Assistant Vice President for Academic Operations follows steps outlined in the Faculty Handbook, Section 5.4.
+The Assistant Vice President will provide the faculty member with a copy of the complaint and will investigate the matter.
+The Assistant Vice President will individually consult with the student, faculty member, and department chair or program director.
+The faculty member will be given adequate time and opportunity to provide the Assistant Vice President with a response to the student's complaints.
+The Assistant Vice President will rule on the issue in a timely fashion, and will provide a written copy of the decision to the student, faculty member, and chair or director.
 For a full statement of the policy for student complaints involving faculty members, see the Faculty Handbook Section 5.4.

 Other types of complaints